Looking to buy a new printer? With so many options on the market, it can be difficult to make a decision. So how do you narrow things down?

 Inkjet printers are usually very small and easy to move, and they can fit in cramped offices or workspaces.
 Some inkjet printers even come in portable models.

 These printers can generally print on many different types of paper stock.
 This ranges from lightweight copy paper to textured cardstock.
-This is ideal if you plan on using your printer for crafting projects.
+Many consider inkjet to be the best printer for crafters.

 Cartridges for inkjet printers are refillable, so you only need to buy new ink when you run out, not a new cartridge.